Joe Biden is sworn in as the 46th president, pleads for unity in inaugural address to a divided nation

 Biden, who at 78 is the oldest man to be sworn in as president, secured the office by pledging to be the polar opposite of Trump — to cool tempers rather than inflame them.
 He has promised to undo much of Trump’s legacy and restore what he refers to as “the soul of America” by proving that the past four years represented an aberration rather than an enduring rift in the national fabric.
 Early Wednesday he announced the first in a blizzard of actions reversing the Trump administration on a wide range of issues.

-Four years after Trump gave a dark and defiant inaugural address pledging to end “American carnage,” Biden takes office seeking to appeal to the country’s more hopeful sentiments and make a plea for unity.
+Four years after Trump gave a dark and defiant inaugural address pledging to end “American carnage,” Biden took office seeking to appeal to the country’s more hopeful sentiments and make a plea for unity.

+“Politics doesn’t have to be a raging fire, destroying everything in its path,” he said in his speech, calling on the nation to “start afresh.”

+He cited his inauguration as a symbol of the country turning the page after its very democracy was tested like never before.

 While Biden described America as a “place of hope and light, of limitless possibilities,” during an emotional goodbye ceremony in Delaware on Tuesday, the scene surrounding his inauguration in Washington on Wednesday offered a visceral reminder of the dark challenges he now faces as leader of the free world.